tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK13.md

 > `traceroute` is a Linux command that traces the path of an **IP packet** until it reaches its destination.

+### ICMP Packets

+We had a rough idea of how to go about this task, which will become clear in the [next section](#preparing-the-script).
+Before proceeding, though, we had to learn how to receive packets.

+We were certain Scapy would have functions for this particular purpose.
+Sure enough, after a bit of research online, we discovered the `sr()` and `sr1()` functions.

+> TODO

+Since `sr1()` was exactly what we were looking for, that problem was solved.
+However, just as we were ready to begin writing the script, we realized that, despite now knowing how to receive answers, we still had no idea how to parse the **ICMP** packets we were expecting.

+Once again, we relied on the Internet and found a [website] containing ICMP documentation.
+We learned that ICMP packets have a **type** and a **code**, which are attributes used to identify it.

+### Preparing the Script

 Thankfully, the guide explained in great detail how to achieve this, so we used it to write a new script, which we appropriately named "traceroute.py".
 Its behaviour can be described like so:

 1. Create an **IP** object, such that its destination is the desired IP address and its **TTL** value is 1.